-Creation Method: CWHR classifications are based on a combination of F3 canopy cover, F3 size class and vegetation data.
-The vegetation data integrated the F3 forest type class with NLCD and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
+Creation Method: CWHR classifications are based on a combination of the F3 model for canopy cover, F3 size class and vegetation data.
+The vegetation data integrated the F3 forest type class with the National Land Cover Database (NLCD) and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
 Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed suitable for the reproduction of that species in the California Wildlife Habitat Relationship database.

 Suitable habitat for the Pacific fisher is based on CWHR moderate and high suitability habitat for denning and foraging.
-CWHR suitability values were used to create a data layer that separately identifies suitable denning and suitable foraging habitat.
+CWHR suitability values were used to create a data layer that separately identifies suitable denning and suitable foraging habitat which meets the following criteria: